 If medical conditions necessitate special accommodations the employee must supply the Benefits Department with appropriate medical documentation.

 Footwear purchased through this program is intended to be used for Ithaca College business –related work.
 Employees are responsible for the care and maintenance of his/her footwear.
 Other than the annual designated date, the only time the College will consider buying an employee a new pair of footwear is if they are damaged directly as a result of an occupational “incident” in the workplace over which the employee had no control.
 In any other situation the employee will be individually responsible for the replacing their footwear.
-The employee’s supervisor and or the Office of Human Resources will be responsible for making determinations relevant to replacement through this program.
+The employee’s supervisor and or the Office of Facilities will be responsible for making determinations relevant to replacement through this program.

 Supervisors are responsible for ensuring that their employees have and wear the appropriate footwear in accordance with this policy.

 It is the responsibility of the employee to wear his/her footwear in accordance with this policy.
 Employees failing to adhere to this policy are subject to disciplinary action.